evankski/day-in-life-client/README.md

 # A Day in the Life

+A day in the life is a MERN stack application.
 Link to server repository https://github.com/danieldenton/day-in-life-server

 # What is it?